DONATE TO GPLI

 • Recommend a hydrogen peroxide disinfection system

-• Reorder with the Tangible Hydra-PEG coating and prescribe Tangible Boost for monthly refreshing of the lens coating.
+• Reorder lenses with coatings and prescribe boost solutions for monthly refreshing of the lens coating.

 Sources